BharathiVetukuri/CMPE-255_DataPreparation_EDA_Visualization/readme.md

 ## Required Libraries
 The following libraries were used for data manipulation, visualization, and model building:

-python
 # Import necessary libraries
-import math                 # For mathematical operations import numpy as np          # For numerical operations import pandas as pd         # For data manipulation and analysis import seaborn as sns       # For data visualization sns.set_style('whitegrid')  # Set seaborn style to whitegrid import matplotlib.pyplot as plt  # For plotting graphs plt.style.use("fivethirtyeight")  # Use 'fivethirtyeight' style for matplotlib plots
+import math                 # For mathematical operations

+import numpy as np          # For numerical operations

+import pandas as pd         # For data manipulation and analysis

+import seaborn as sns       # For data visualization

+sns.set_style('whitegrid')  # Set seaborn style to whitegrid

+import matplotlib.pyplot as plt  # For plotting graphs

+plt.style.use("fivethirtyeight")  # Use 'fivethirtyeight' style for matplotlib plots

-# Keras libraries for building neural network models
+### Keras libraries for building neural network models
-from keras.models import Sequential  # For sequential model building from keras.callbacks import EarlyStopping  # For early stopping during model training from keras.layers import Dense, LSTM, Dropout  # Layers for neural network
+from keras.models import Sequential  # For sequential model building

+from keras.callbacks import EarlyStopping  # For early stopping during model training

+from keras.layers import Dense, LSTM, Dropout  # Layers for neural network

-# Scikit-learn libraries for preprocessing and evaluation
+### Scikit-learn libraries for preprocessing and evaluation
-from sklearn.preprocessing import MinMaxScaler  # For data normalization from sklearn.model_selection import train_test_split  # For train-test split
+from sklearn.preprocessing import MinMaxScaler  # For data normalization

+from sklearn.model_selection import train_test_split  # For train-test split

 from sklearn.metrics import mean_squared_error, mean_absolute_error, r2_score  # Model evaluation

-import warnings  # To ignore warnings warnings.simplefilter('ignore')
+import warnings  # To ignore warnings

 ---